 With the Black Lives Matter Movement sweeping the world, there are tonnes of petitions, movements, and organizations that you can join to better the lives of black people in the USA.
 You might even consider being a group leader, attending a peaceful protest/event, or setting up your own petition.
 Needless to say, you will be making a peaceful protest.
 Riots never solved anything, and they never will.

 If you feel strongly about the matter, be intelligent with your words, your money, and your voice.
 Don’t just end up in jail or destroy someones else’s business because you are not in control of your emotions.
-In order to be actively involved, it definitely helps to understand what is going on and do your research (as mentioned in a previous point).
+To be actively involved definitely helps to understand what is going on and do your research (as mentioned in a previous point).